 When interviewing potential consultants, keep the following points in mind and feel free to ask them:

-- Do they understand your goals?
+- Do they understand your nonprofit’s cause and goals?

 - Will they be able to collaborate easily with your team and board?